Joan Buckland

-Joan Buckland (née Gifford, d.
-1462) was an English landowner and estate manager who held tenements in London, Northamptonshire and Essex, and who engaged in legal battles against royalty and aristocracy in order to collect money owed to her late husband.
+Joan Buckland ({nne} Gifford; died 1462) was an English landowner and estate manager who held tenements in London, Northamptonshire and Essex, and who engaged in legal battles against royalty and aristocracy in order to collect money owed to her late husband.
 She is particularly known for her detailed will, which provides an insight into the contents of a fifteenth-century manor and into women’s book ownership.